The Apache Software Foundation

-The key to working on projects at Apache (and any open source for that matter) is to have a personal reason for being involved.
+The key to working on projects at Apache (and on any open source project, for that matter) is to have a personal reason for being involved.
 You might be trying to solve a day job issue, you might be looking to learn a new technology or you might simply want to do something fun in your free time.
 We don’t care what your motivation is we just care about you wanting to get involved.

-As well as our main projects you might also like to view our Incubating projects.
+You might also like to view our Incubating projects.
 These projects work in exactly the same way as our “top level projects” but are still developing their initial community.

-In the projects issue tracker you will find details of bugs and feature requests the project would like to work with, this should give you some inspiration about how you might be able to help the project community.
-If you are looking for a beginner level issue try searching JIRA for issues with the label “GSoC” or “mentor", these are issues the community feel are manageable for someone new to the ASF and their project.
+In the project’s issue tracker you will find details of bugs that have been reported and feature requests the project is considering.
+This should give you some inspiration about how you might be able to help the project community.
+If you are looking for a beginner-level issue try searching JIRA for issues with the label “GSoC” or “mentor”; these are issues the community feels are manageable for someone new to the ASF and their project.
 The community has also indicated that they are willing to help someone work on those issues through our mentoring program.

-once you have identified an issue you would like to tackle its time to join the projects mailing list (if you haven’t already) and get started.
+Once you have identified an issue you would like to tackle, it’s time to join the project’s mailing list (if you haven’t already) and get started.